 By practising paper trading you’ll soon get to know the differences in how each bookmaker behaves and you’ll get fast at catching arbs.

 There’s a lot to learn in the beginning but there’s no need to rush.
 In time, your confidence in arbing will grow.
-Download our free e-book and get more valuable tips on how to become a successful arbitrage trader.
 Also, don’t hesitate to sign up for Arbitrage Training, an online education course specifically aimed at RebelBetting users.